Board of Directors and Senior Training Associates

 Ms. Brown’s work has been featured on ABC Evening News, National Public Radio (NPR), Christian Science Monitor World News; and in The Washington Post, Los Angeles Time’s Sunday Magazine, Washington Times, New York Times, USA Today, Boston Globe, Chicago Tribune, and Fortune Magazine.
 In 1999, the work of NCBI was designated a “best practice for racial reconciliation” by President Clinton’s Initiative on Race.
 The U.S. Department of Education chose NCBI’s work on race and gender issues on college campuses as one of only five organizations to receive a designation of “best practice”.

-Ms. Brown is an adjunct faculty at the Reconstructionist Rabbinical College.
-In 2014-2016 she was asked to lead workshops at numerous college campuses following incidents of anti-Semitism on those campuses: Brown University, Vassar University, Connecticut College.
-She is also the author of many publications with several of those listed below.- Healing Diverse Communities: How-To Guide for Moving from Healing into Action, 1997
+In addition to her work with NCBI, Ms. Brown is an adjunct faculty at the Reconstructionist Rabbinical College.
+From 2014-the present, she has been leading workshops at numerous college campuses following incidents of anti-Semitism on those campuses: Brown University, Vassar University, Connecticut College.
+She is also the author of several publications, including:- Leading Diverse Communities: How-A How-To Guide for Moving from Healing into Action, 1997